rackerlabs/rackspace-how-to/content/cloud-servers/installing-python-novaclient-on-windows.md

     nova image-list

-If all is well, the system provides a list of the images available to you for creating a server.
+If the command is successful, the system provides a list of the images available to you for creating a server.

 ### View the command list